Monehin/circleday/TEST_COVERAGE.md

 - ✅ Health check API functional
 - ✅ Mobile responsive

-### Groups Workflow Tests (NEW - 15 tests)
+### Groups Security Tests (NEW - 5 tests)
-**Empty State & Navigation:**
-- Empty state display when no groups exist
-- Navigation to create group page
-- Cancel button returns to groups list

-**Form Validation:**
-- Show error for empty group name
-- Show error for name too long (>50 chars)
-- Validate minimum name length (2 chars)

-**Security & Authentication:**
+**Authentication & Authorization:**
+- ✅ Redirect to login when accessing /groups without auth
-- Redirect to login when not authenticated
+- ✅ Redirect to login when accessing /groups/new without auth
+- ✅ Preserve `redirectTo=/groups` parameter in URL
-- Preserve `redirectTo` parameter in URL
+- ✅ Preserve `redirectTo=/groups/new` parameter in URL
-- Breadcrumb navigation
-- Group not found handling
+- ✅ Redirect to login when accessing group detail without auth

-### Events Workflow Tests (NEW - 20 tests)
+### Events Security Tests (NEW - 6 tests)
-**Empty State & Navigation:**
-- Empty state display when no events exist
-- Navigation to create event page
-- Events link in header navigation

-**Form Features:**
-- Event type selector (Birthday, Anniversary, Custom)
-- Contact selection dropdown
-- Date picker input
-- "Year known" checkbox (default checked)
-- "Repeat annually" checkbox (default checked)
-- Notes textarea field
-- Cancel button

-**Validation:**
-- Require contact selection
-- Require date input
-- Event type icons (🎂🎉💍)

-**Security:**
+**Authentication & Authorization:**
+- ✅ Redirect to login when accessing /events without auth
-- Redirect to login when not authenticated
+- ✅ Redirect to login when accessing /events/new without auth
+- ✅ Preserve `redirectTo=/events` parameter in URL
-- Preserve `redirectTo` for event creation
+- ✅ Preserve `redirectTo=/events/new` parameter in URL
+- ✅ Redirect to login when accessing event detail without auth
-- Mobile responsive design
+- ✅ Mobile users also redirected for protected routes

+**What These Tests Validate:**
+- Middleware correctly protects all /groups routes
+- Middleware correctly protects all /events routes
+- Post-login navigation works (redirectTo preserved)
+- Security works consistently across device types

 ---